What is Kyphoplasty?

 A kyphoplasty procedure is spine surgery with a primary goal being to end, or significantly reduce, the pain caused by a spinal fracture.
 Secondary goals of a kyphoplasty treatment include stabilizing the bone, and to restore some or all of the lost vertebral height due to a compression fracture.

-Kyhoplasty is a multi-step procedure that is guided by imagery, and involves the insertion of several different materials to stabilize the spine.
-Our South Florida spine surgeons possess specialized traning and deep expertise in performing kyhoplasty surgery, and our patients typically see pain relief within one week.
+Kyphoplasty is a multi-step procedure that is guided by imagery, and involves the insertion of several different materials to stabilize the spine.
+Our South Florida spine surgeons possess specialized training and deep expertise in performing kyphoplasty surgery, and our patients typically see pain relief within one week.

 How is a Kyphoplasty Procedure Performed?

 - During kyphoplasty surgery, Dr. Morrison makes a small incision in the back.
 He then places a narrow tube through the incision.
 Using fluoroscopy to guide it to the correct position, the tube creates a path through the back into the fractured area through the pedicle of the involved vertebrae.